DataStax-Academy/cassandra-fundamentals-secondary-indexes/README.md

-# Using Secondary Indexes in Apache Cassandra®
+# Secondary Indexes in Apache Cassandra®

 ## Learn about secondary indexes (2i) and SSTable-attached secondary indexes (SASI) in a Cassandra NoSQL database